google/ads-privacy/proposals/dovekey/dovekey_auction.md

 There are various mechanisms for that which we're actively investigating, including the use of [secret shares](https://en.wikipedia.org/wiki/Secret_sharing).
 The solution chosen depends on the way that the Dovekey Server is set up and the trust model used.
 We plan on publishing future explainers with crypto details.

+### Phasing
+[FLEDGE](https://github.com/WICG/turtledove/blob/master/FLEDGE.md) is being explored as a "first experiment", as laid out in the FLEDGE explainer:

+> This document describes an early prototype for ads serving in the TURTLEDOVE family,
+> appropriate for experimentation before a fully-featured system is ready.
+> It would be the First "Locally-Executed Decision over Groups" Experiment.

+The current explainer is evaluating a path forward for the longer term, and will likely build on the lessons learned within FLEDGE.